Environment Invariant Linear Least Squares: Introduction

 \section{Introduction}

-The development of statistical regression methods dates back to the least squares proposed in the early 1800s \citep{legendre1805leastsquares, gauss1809leastsquares}.
-Also known as \emph{the combination of observations}, the ordinary linear least squares method uses observations (data) to fit a model predicting the \emph{response variable} as a linear function of several designated \emph{explainable variables}.
-At that time, the fitted models for specific tasks, for example, determining the lunar motion, were successfully deployed in the real world for predicting the unseen future and were of great commercial and military significance \citep{stigler1986history}.
+The development of statistical regression methods dates back to the least squares proposed in the early nineteenth century \citep{legendre1805leastsquares, gauss1809leastsquares}.
+The ordinary linear least squares method, also known as {\it the combination of observations}, uses observations (data) to fit a model predicting the {\it response variable} as a linear function of several designated {\it explanatory variables}.
+At that time, the fitted models for specific tasks, for example, determining lunar motion, were successfully deployed in the real world for predicting the unseen future and were of great commercial and military significance \citep{stigler1986history}.
 For example, such a prediction of lunar liberation helps determine the ship's position and facilitates navigating the ocean during the Age of Discovery.
 This kind of prediction requires only a strong correlation with the response variable.
-Since then, one ultimate goal of fitting a regression model is to discover the law, which is \emph{invariant} across time and space or more broadly environments to some extent, from the data and then ground it in the real world for prediction.
+Since then, one ultimate goal of fitting a regression model is to discover the law, which is {\it invariant} across time and space or more broadly {\it environments} to some extent, from the data and then ground it in the real world for prediction.
 The latter requires understanding causation.

-With the rapidly growing amount of high-dimension data in the era of big data, there is a surge in demand for making predictions based on numerous explainable variables \citep{fan2014challenges, wainwright2019high, fan2020statistical}.
-Compared to the circumstances in the nineteenth century, in which the target is to predict the response variable using fixed, carefully chosen explainable variables, we are now in the stage where the algorithms such as Lasso \citep{tibshirani1997lasso}, SCAD \citep{fan2001variable}, Dantzig selector \citep{candes2007dantzig}, to name a few, can automatically select tens of important variables responsible for the response variable out of thousands or more of candidates.
-There is a considerable literature on the theoretical analysis of these methods regarding the estimation error and variable selection property \citep{zhao2006model, candes2007dantzig, bickel2009simultaneous, buhlmann2011statistics, wainwright2019high, fan2020statistical}, demonstrating their successes and promising prospects.
+With the rapidly growing amount of high-dimension data in the era of big data, there is a surge in demand for making predictions based on numerous explanatory variables \citep{fan2014challenges, wainwright2019high, fan2020statistical}.
+Compared to the circumstances in the nineteenth century, in which the target is to predict the response variable using fixed, carefully chosen explanatory variables, we are now in the stage where the algorithms such as Lasso \citep{tibshirani1997lasso}, SCAD \citep{fan2001variable}, Dantzig selector \citep{candes2007dantzig}, to name a few, can automatically select tens of important variables responsible for the response variable out of thousands or more of candidates.
+There is considerable literature on the theoretical analysis of these methods regarding the estimation error and variable selection property \citep{zhao2006model, candes2007dantzig, bickel2009simultaneous, buhlmann2011statistics, wainwright2019high, fan2020statistical}, demonstrating their successes and promising prospects.